My Forking Life

 Expert Tips

-These tips will help you make the best blue cheese dressing you've ever tasted:
+These tips will help you make the best baked sweet potato slices you've ever tried.

 How to store

-To refrigerate: Once made, the dressing can be stored in an airtight container in the refrigerator for up to 5 days.
+To refrigerate: Once cooked and cooled, leftovers can be stored in an airtight container in the refrigerator for up to 3 days.
+Reheat them at 400 degrees Fahrenheit for 3-5 minutes to crisp them back up.

-If you have tried making this recipe, or any other recipe on my blog, then please rate it and let me know how it turned out in the comments below!
+If you have tried this Baked Sweet Potato Slices recipe or any other recipe on my blog, please rate it and let me know how it turned out in the comments below!

 Print Recipe